Apoph3nia/Physical-Phenomena-Simulation/README.md

 #  AI Assistant Setup

-Go on https://huggingface.co/.
-Sign-up / Log-in.
+Go on https://huggingface.co/ and Sign-up / Log-in.

 Profile > Access Tokens > Create new Access Token > Type: Fine-grained > On the Inference options check them all > Create Token > Copy the token.

 In Unity you can assign that token on the Inspector tab of the AI Assistant Object (in its AIAssistant.cs script).